Lead is Dead! (Except for Starting Batteries)

 Bottom Line

-Even when used at 100% depth of discharge, lithium iron phosphate (LFP) batteries offer a tiny fraction of the cost per amp-hour compared to AGM.
-The economics speak for themselves—LFP isn’t just better performance, it’s better value.
+Even when used at 100% depth of discharge, lithium iron phosphate (LFP) batteries are a tiny fraction of the cost per amp-hour compared to AGM or even flooded batteries.
+The economics speak for themselves, LFP isn’t just better performance, it’s a far better value.

 Preface